 Thursday 16.09.10.
 Day 13 after Christchurch Quake: Riccarton.

 Christchurch quake state of emergency was over.
-I stopped coolpixing quake damages, as I'd seen enough damaged & demolished bldgs to last a lifetime.
+I'd seen enough damaged & demolished bldgs to last a lifetime.
 I'd seen enough repairs & demolitions which quickly changed some areas of Christchurch.
 Some areas were slower in demolitions & repairs.

-In following weeks I'd see more quake damages, demolitions & repairs in Christchurch, but I refrained from coolpixing as I was emotionally & physically spent.
+In following weeks I'd see more quake damages, demolitions & repairs in Christchurch, but I stopped coolpixing a while, as I was emotionally & physically spent.

 It was an overcast, cold morning, when I drove to Church Corner, Riccarton Rd / Yaldhurst Rd fork, to coolpix quake damaged St Peter's Anglican Church.
 When we'd arrived in Christchurch 15 years ago, we'd stayed our first weekend at Riccarton Campsite opposite St Peter's Anglican Church.